 Make Sure To Paraphrase

 Paraphrasing (rephrasing words by using synonyms) is also an important skill that the examiner will be listening out for.
 Avoid reusing the words from the question or repeating a particular word over and over again.
+Try to replace these words with suitable synonyms.
 This is something you can only do if you have a wide range of vocabulary, which is why learning topic-specific words is a vital part of the preparation for the IELTS Speaking test.
 You need to demonstrate that you can discuss a variety of topics without difficulty.

 Make A Good Impression